ankaAR/bestiario5e/_creatures/deep-gnome-(svirfneblin).md

 ***War Pick.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 6 (1d8 + 2) puntos de daño perforante.

 ***Poisoned Dart.*** Ranged Weapon Attack: +4 to hit, range 30/120 pies (XX mts), una criatura.
-Impacto: 4 (1d4 + 2) puntos de daño perforante, and the target must succeed on a DC 12 Constitution saving throw or be poisoned for 1 minute.
+Impacto: 4 (1d4 + 2) puntos de daño perforante, and the target must succeed on a DC 12 Constitution saving throw or be envenenado for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success